tidesdb/tidesdb.github.io/src/content/docs/articles/tidesdb704-death-by-a-thousand-cycles.md

 - REPEATABLE_READ · ~25%
 - SERIALIZABLE · ~5%

-This optimization benefits 70% of transactions really!
+This optimization benefits 70% of transactions significantly.

 ### 5. Arena Allocator for Read Keys